cpurtlebaugh/music-knockout/README.md

 **MVP**:
-- [x] As a user, I want to be able to move my pieces on the board so I can try and win the game.
+- [ ] As a user, I want to be able to see the other players connected to the game so I know who I am competing against.
+- [ ] As a user, I want to go to a splash/index page that makes it clear of what I need to do next so that I know how to play.
-- [x] As a user, I want to be notified as to whether or not my desired move is legal or not so I can make a different move if needed.
+- [ ] As a user, I want to be able to see other connected users' scores so I know where I stand compared to other users.
+- [ ] As a user, I want to know what my current status/score.
-- [x] As a user, I want to be able to "capture" or "attack" other players so I can (eventually) win the game.
+- [ ] As a user, I would like to be able to easily share this on social media so I can encourage my friends to play.
-- [x] As a user, I want to be able to play against another human so that the game is at least playable.
+- [ ] As a user, I would like to be able to play without being a registered user so that I can quickly get playing against others.
-- [x] As a user, I want to have a tracker that summarizes the state of the game, so I can gauge how I'm doing in my current game (by showing, for example, current selected piece and current score).
+- [ ] As a user, I'd like to be able to give input as the genre of the songs being quizzed so I can compete with songs that I like.
+- [ ] As a user, I want an interactive UI that has clear and fun animations.
-- [x] As a user, I want a 'reset game' button so that I can reset the game instead of frusturatingly play through a game I know is a lost cause.
+- [ ] As a user, I want to be able to select the song from a list of multiple choices.
-- [x] As a user, I want an aesthetically pleasing and functional UI so that I can clearly see the status of the game.
+- [ ] As a user, I want to be able to see others high scores in the current game in real time.
-- [ ] As a user, I want to be indicated of what piece I currently have selected.
+- [ ] As a user,  I would like to be able to sign in and view my profile page so I can manipulate my profile and settings.

 **Icebox:**
-- [ ] As a user, I want to be able to use chain attacks so that I can utilize traditional checkers strategies during the game.
+- [ ] As a user, I would like be able to participate in live chat so I can communicate (and possibly taunt) other players connected to the game.
-- [ ] As a user, I want to be able to select pieces and be shown a visual list of options as to where I can move the selected pieces so I can easily make decisions about my next move.
-- [ ] As a user, I want to be granted a king if I get to the opponents side of the board so that I can utilize the power of king pieces during my game.
+- [ ] As a user, I would like to be able to provide input for the next round of songs (perhaps song genre, music type, etc.) so that the playing field is leveled out and I have a chance to reveal my music knowledge.
-- [x] As a user, I want assistance that notifies me of where I'm allowed to move a selected piece.